ericsecution/docker-exercises/01-1-initial-commands.md

 *additional notes and commentary made by me, Eric Mangin, to provide extra details on things that may be of interest or helpful to anyone else as we learn how to navigate Docker together* 🙂👍

 ## Exercise 01-1.1: Docker Images
+note:
+- Docker **images** are immutable and so also referred to as snapshots.
+An **image** contains the definitions of all the libraries, binaries, configuration files, etc. that one would require to run the application.
+Images are read-only.
+- **Containers**, on the other hand (which we'll get into more later on), are instances of these images.

+🤔
+- For me (even though it's not the same thing), I'm reminded of when I learned about a **Class** vs an **Object** in Java: where the object is an instance of the class, which is more like a "blueprint" of the object.

+🧐

+Alright, well, before we get too confused by going back and forth from a birdseye view, let's zoom-in and get into some specifics.

 Command:
 ```bash